gizlu/shmit/README.md

 # shmit
-shit that don't deserve separate repos
+stuff that does not deserve to be split into multiple repos

 ## scripts
 | File           | Description |